echelonagents/promptengineering-guide/docs/05_ai_applications.md

     chat_history.append({"role": "assistant", "content": answer})
     return answer
 ```

-After week five you will know how to plan and build LLM applications with a focus on evaluation, safety and user-centered design.

 Thorough monitoring and iterative prompt design will ensure your applications remain reliable as models and requirements evolve.